MarcoMartins89/Rick-and-Morty-SPA/README.md

 - **Banner Image**: The application displays a banner image at the top, providing a visually appealing introduction to the app.
 - **Search Input Field**: Users can search for characters by name using the input field.
 - **Previous and Next Page Buttons**: Navigate through pages of character results with the Previous and Next arrow buttons (the buttons will only appear if such page exist).
-- **Search Button**: Initiates a search based on the character name entered in the input field.
+- **Search Button**: Initiates a search based on the character name inserted in the input field.
 - **Clear Search Button**: Resets the search input and displays the original list of characters (the button is hidden until input as a value).
 - **Character Cards**: Displays character images and information in a card format.
 Each card is clickable and leads to a detailed view of the character.
 - **Detailed Character View**: Upon clicking a character card, users are taken to a detailed view page with more information about the selected character.
 This page includes a Go Back button to return to the previous view.